sdcnku/micropython/docs/library/omv.image.rst

       filtering operation this method will perform an unsharp mask operation which improves image sharpness on edges.

-      ``mul`` is number to multiply the convolution pixel results by.
-When not set it defaults to a value that will prevent scaling in the convolution output.

-      ``add`` is a value to add to each convolution pixel result.

-      ``mul`` basically allows you to do a global contrast adjustment and ``add`` allows you to do a global brightness adjustment.
-Pixels that go outside of the image mins and maxes for color channels will be clipped.
+      ``mul`` allows you to do a global contrast adjustment.
+It's value should be greater than 0.0.
+The default value is 1.0 which does nothing.

+      ``add`` allows you to do a global brightness adjustment.
+It's value should be between 0.0 and 1.0.
+The default value is 0.0 which does nothing.

       If you'd like to adaptive threshold the image on the output of the filter you can pass ``threshold=True`` which will enable adaptive thresholding of the